Xilinx/inference-server/docs/quickstart.rst

 After setting up the server as above, you have the following information:

 * IP address: 127.0.0.1 since the server is running on the same machine where you will run the inference
 * Ports: 8998 and 50051 for HTTP and gRPC, respectively.
-If you used ``--publish``, your port numbers may be different and you can see what they are using ``docker ps``.
+If you used ``--publish`` in the ``docker run`` command to remap the ports, your port numbers may be different and you can see what they are using ``docker ps``.
 * Endpoint: "resnet50" since that is what the model name was used in the model repository and in the configuration file

 The rest of this example will use these values in the sample code so substitute your own values if they are different.